Hand and/or wrist injuries | Medical Council of Canada

 2. list and interpret critical investigations, including

-1. radiograph(s) of the affected bone(s) and joint(s), if indicated;
+1. if indicated, appropriate imaging of the affected bone(s) and/or joint(s), and

 3. construct an effective and relevant initial management plan, with particular attention to

-2. involvement of other health professionals as indicated;
+2. involvement of other health care professionals as indicated,

-3. if splinting is required, demonstration of proper “position of safety”;
+3. if splinting is required, demonstration of proper position of safe immobilization,

-5. counselling regarding appropriate return to work or play;
+5. counselling regarding appropriate return to work or play, and

 6. recognition of the potential for long-term impact on function.